elena-cz/TableOpen/README.md

-# Project Name
+# TableOpen

-> Pithy project description
+> An OpenTable clone.
+Search for available reservations at restaurants across the US and book (or cancel) reservations online.
+Users receive text message confirmations of

 ## Team

-  - teamMember
+  - Bernard Kitchens
-  - teamMember
+  - Nick Gratzick
-  - teamMember
+  - Vlad Tretyakov
-  - teamMember
+  - Chadam Miller

 ## Table of Contents